netxph/sb-capstone/docs/data-story.md

 It is useless to add the anonymous customers in our training data, as we don't have any distinguishing information from them that may influence the effect of the promotion.
 With that, we are going to remove them from our training data.
 Aside from that, we will further filter the data for those who received the offer only and how they reacted to it.
 This way we'll know if effective or not.
 We are also going to extract additional information to enrich our training model such as the age groups and generation.

+**Steps**

+1. Load the summarized transcript (`transcript_group.csv`).
+Refer to the "Enriching our Data" section above for the feature engineered details.
+2. Remove anonymous customer with no age, income and gender (`transcript_group.age.isna()`).
+These information are what we are going to rely on in training the model.
+3. Remove also those who did not receive the offer (`transcript_group.received == False`).
+They didn't have any interaction with the offers, therefore we will never know how they reacted to the offer.
+4. We are going to simplify the `gender` as `1` if male and `0` if female.
+However, there are around 200 that have other as gender.
+We are going to use **Multivariate Imputation by Chained Equation** in imputing those genders.
+This technique tries to look for the best prediction from other columns to fill out the missing value.
+5. Remove outliers in income using tukey rule.
+6. Select fields `purchased`, `gender`, `age`, `income`, `membership_year`, `membership_month`, `membership_day`, `generation` and `age_group`.
+7. Dummify `generation` and `age_group`

 After all these are done, we are going to dummify categorical variables and prepare for training.

 ![receive-corr](./receive-corr.png)

 #### Model Training

 We are going to use a binary classification for this one using `purchased` as response variable.
 For the algorithms, we tried out a bunch, but to limit it to top 3 we selected `LogisticRegression`, `DecisionTreeClassifier` and `KNeighborsClassifier`.
+As we are still trying to find out the best algorithm to use, we are going to use their default parameter settings.

 We are going to feed them for hyper parameter tuning to find out the best parameters for our training model.

 **Metrics**